omussell/hortus/docs/docs/index.md

     - Initial Hello world code
     - Config/settings file
     - Able to deploy for testing
-    - Able to generate basic HTML from template
     - Able to generate a basic image

 ### Phase 2:

 - Can send/receive HTTP requests to HTTP server
+- HTTP server can return test data from app
+- Simple processing of the data

+2 separate areas:

+- image generation
+    - algos to determine plant locations
+    - retrieve plant information
+- which image to get, based on info from client

+focus on image generation first

+does the plant data even need to be in a database? probably should when there are lots of plants

+### Phase 3:

 - Able to connect to database
 - Database schema migrations and SQL generation
 - HTTP server can connect to database and return test data
-- No processing of the data

-### Phase 3:

 - Working API backend which when sending a request with a HTTP client, returns a JSON response which describes a basic garden layout and plant attributes.
 - Backend can determine basic relationships between plants from test data